 Editor’s note: This article is part of the April 2020 issue of Institute Insights.

-Todd Post is senior researcher, writer, and editor with Bread for the World Institute.
+Christian Martinez is a racial equity and hunger intern with Bread for the World Institute.